 It felt like the hamster wheel was getting the best of me, and it was.
 I felt I was always falling behind of my responsibilities, and it was overwhelming trying to play “catch up.”

 If you feel like something needs to change, and quickly, then it might be time to makeover your mornings, or makeover your evenings.
 I took the makeover your morning class by Say Goodbye to Survival Mode author, Crystal Paine and it transformed how I approached the day and my productivity.

 If you need helping figuring out how to get all.the.things done, then I can’t recommend either of these 14-day classes enough!

 Today, there is a common misunderstanding that we need to sit and play and keep our kids entertained at every moment of the day.

-STOP THIS.
 Erase that misconception from your mind.
-Wipe it clean.